 St. Maarten is a dual-owned Island, but there is no visible border division.
 The northern side of the island, “Saint Martin” is owned by France, and it is considered part of the French West Indies.
 The Southern half of the island, “Sint Maarten” is owned by the Netherlands.

-Some of the historical museums containing artifacts that are located in St. Maarten are listed below.
+Some of the museums in Sint Maarten containing artifacts that are located on the island are listed below.

 - Museum of Saint Martin: Located in Marigot on the French side of the island.
 This museum’s featured exhibit is called “On the trail of the Arawak’s”.
 Many different artifacts are displayed in this museum that show what everyday life was like for these natives.